ranju12k/Expense-Tracker/README.md

 # Expense-Tracker [Currently Working On this Project]

-A web application to help users track and manage their personal expenses.
+A web application designed to help users track and manage their personal expenses.
 Built using AngularJS for the frontend, Node.js and Express.js for the backend, and MongoDB for the database.

 ## Features